Meta Data#

 We iterate through the grid from left to right, top to bottom.

-, it indicates the start of a new island, so we increment the island count by 1.
+If a cell contains '1', it indicates the start of a new island, so we increment the island count by 1.

-Once we identify an island at a coordinate, we use DFS to traverse all adjacent coordinates, changing all connected land cells from '1'
+Once we identify an island at a coordinate, we use DFS to traverse all adjacent coordinates, changing all connected land cells from '1' to '#' to mark them as visited.

 This prevents us from counting the same island multiple times.